tw93/Pake/bin/README_EN.md

 #### [icon]

 The application icon.
-Support local and remote files.
+Supports local and remote files.
 By default, it is the brand icon of Pake.
 For customizing the icon of your product, go to [icon icons](https://icon-icons.com) or [macOSicons](https://macosicons.com/#/) to download it.

 - macOS must be `.icns`
 - Windows must be `.ico`